Open Standards

 Why did you include vendor specs in an overview of open standards?

 Most "open standards" started as vendor specs.
-Iceberg came out of Netflix, Delta Lake out of Databricks, gRPC and Protobuf out of Google, OpenLineage was incubated at Datakin.
+Iceberg came out of Netflix, Delta Lake out of Databricks, gRPC and Protobuf out of Google, OpenLineage was spun out of Datakin (now Astronomer) and incubated at LF AI & Data.
 What matters is whether the spec is openly governed and openly implementable today, not who wrote the first commit.
+See What do you mean by open standards? for the criteria we apply.

 Thank you

-This landscape is curated by Entropy Data, with grateful thanks to everyone who helped shape it: Denis Arnaud, Benjamin Ditel, Stefan Negele, and Erik Wilde.
+This landscape is curated by Entropy Data, with grateful thanks to everyone who helped shape it through suggestions, discussions, or pull requests (listed alphabetically by first name): Benjamin Ditel, Denis Arnaud, Erik Wilde, Jon Axon, Juan Sequeda, Marcel Grauwen, Mark M, Peter Hutzli, Prashanth Rao, Stefan Negele, and Thierry Jean.

 Missed a standard?
 Spotted something wrong?